wtistang/LibertyGettingStarted-Lab/README.md

 # Troubleshooting
 ## Liberty Tools Code Assistant
-If the code assistance via Liberty Tools does not work, make sure that the JAVA_HOME environment variable has been set to a valide value.
+If the code assistance via Liberty Tools does not work, make sure that the JAVA_HOME environment variable has been set to a valid value.